essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 A deletion move is a Monte Carlo move on a single GCsolute molecule, whereby the :math:`\theta` value of a GCsolute is turned from 1 to 0.
 Each deletion move comprises the following steps

 1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules.
-The value of :math:`\theta` is examined; if it is set to 0 then another is chosen until the examined :math:`\theta` value is 1
+The value of :math:`\theta` is examined; if it is set to 0 then another is chosen until the examined :math:`\theta` value is 1.
+If no GCsolutes with :math:`\theta=1` are available then the deletion move is counted as rejected.

 2. The value of :math:`\theta` for that GCsolute molecule is set to 0, and the new energy associated with this value of :math:`\theta` is calculated